 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate's degree must successfully complete a civics examination.
-Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouricivics-exam.aspx.
+Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouri-civics-exam.aspx.

-Code Title Hours Prerequisites Milestones/Notes First Year Fall BIO 207 Anatomy and Physiology I (MOTR LIFS 150LAP) 4 BIO 111 with grade of "C" or better and Reading Proficiency.
-ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079.
-CLT 100 Orientation to the Medical Laboratory 1 Admission to program and Reading Proficiency.
-CLT 101 Medical Microbiology 3 Admission to program and Reading Proficiency.
-CLT 110 Urinalysis and Body Fluids 2 Admission to the program or permission of the program director.
-Reading Proficiency.
-CHM 101 Fundamentals of Chemistry I (MOTR CHEM 100L) 5 MTH 050 with a minimum grade of "C", or placement into MTH 140 or higher on the Math placement test, and Reading Proficiency or concurrent enrollment in RDG 079.
-Credit Hours 18
+Code Title Hours Prerequisites Milestones/Notes First Year Fall BIO 207 Anatomy and Physiology I (MOTR LIFS 150LAP) 4 BIO 111 or CHM 101 with grade of "C", or course equivalency, and Reading Proficiency ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079 CLT 100 Orientation to the Medical Laboratory 1 Admission to program and Reading Proficiency CLT 101 Medical Microbiology 3 Admission to program and Reading Proficiency CLT 110 Urinalysis and Body Fluids 2 Admission to the program or permission of the program director CHM 101 Fundamentals of Chemistry I (MOTR CHEM 100L) 5 MTH 050 with a minimum grade of "C", or placement into MTH 140 or higher on the Math placement test, and Reading Proficiency or concurrent enrollment in RDG 079 Credit Hours 18 Spring CLT 111 Hematology and Coagulation 4 CLT 100 with a minimum grade of "C" or permission of the program director, and Reading Proficiency CLT 113 Pathogenic Bacteriology 2 CLT 101 with a minimum grade of "C" or permission of the program director, and Reading Proficiency CLT 115 Immunology and Serology 2 CLT 101 with a minimum grade of "C" and Reading Proficiency BIO 208 Anatomy and Physiology II 4 BIO 207 with a minimum grade of "C" and Reading Proficiency MTH 140 Intermediate Algebra 3 MTH 030 or MTH 040 or MTH 050 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency Credit Hours 15

-Spring Hamatalami and Casmilation 4 CIT 100 with a mainiman and a of IICI CLT 111 Hematology and Coagulation 4 CLT 100 with a minimum grade of "C" or permission of the program director, and Reading Proficiency.
-CLT 113 Pathogenic Bacteriology 2 CLT 101 with a minimum grade of "C" or permission of the program director, and Reading Proficiency.
-CLT 115 Immunology and Serology 2 CLT 101 with a minimum grade of "C" and Reading Proficiency.
-BIO 208 Anatomy and Physiology II 4 BIO 207 with a minimum grade of "C" and Reading Proficiency.
-MTH 140 Intermediate Algebra 3 MTH 030 or MTH 040 or MTH 050 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency.
-Credit Hours 15 Summer CLT 120 Clinical Laboratory Skill Development 4 CLT 110, CLT 111, CLT 113, CLT 115 all with minimum grades of "C" and Reading Proficiency.
-ENG 102 or 103 College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 ENG 101 with a grade of "C" or better and Reading Proficiency.
-Credit Hours 7 Second Year Fall CLT 211 Parasites, Fungi and Intracellular Pathogens 2 CLT 101 with a minimum grade of "C" or permission of program director, and Reading Proficiency.
-CLT 213 Introduction to Clinical Chemistry 2 BIO 208, CHM 101 or CHM 105, CLT 100, MTH 140 or MTH 160, all with minimum grades of "C" or permission of program director.
-Reading Proficiency.
-CLT 202 Clinical Practice I 4 CLT 120 and Reading Proficiency.
-CLT 215 Immunohematology 4 CLT 115 with minimum grade of "C" or permission of program director.
-Reading Proficiency.
-Physical Education Elec tive 1 At least one credit must be an activity Credit Hours 13 Spring CLT 219 Professional Skills Seminar 1 CLT 202 with a grade of "S" or permission of the program director.
-Reading Proficiency.
-Apply for graduation CLT 217 Clinical Chemistry 5 CLT 213 with a minimum grade of "C" or permission of program director.
-Reading Proficiency.
-CLT 207 Clinical Practice II 4 CLT 202 and Reading Proficiency.
-Social & Behavioral Scie ences: Civics Requirement 3 SOC 101 or PSY 200 Introduction to Sociology (MOTR SOCI 101) or General Psychology (MOTR PSYC 100) 3 Reading Proficiency or concurrent enrollment in RDG 079.

-Physical Education Elective 1 At least one credit must be an activity

-Credit Hours 17

-ĺ Total Credit Hours 70
+Summer CLT 120 Clinical Laboratory Skill Development 4 CLT 110, CLT 111, CLT 113, CLT 115 all with minimum grades of "C" and Reading Proficiency ENG 102 or 103 College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 ENG 101 with a grade of "C" or better and Reading Proficiency Credit Hours 7 ' Second Year · Fall CLT 211 Parasites, Fungi and Intracellular Pathogens 2 CLT 101 with a minimum grade of "C" or permission of program director, and Reading Proficiency CLT 213 Introduction to Clinical Chemistry 2 BIO 208, CHM 101 or CHM 105, CLT 100, MTH 140 or MTH 160, all with minimum grades of "C" or permission of program director CLT 202 Clinical Practice I 4 CLT 120 and Reading Proficiency CLT 215 Immunohematology 4 CLT 115 with minimum grade of "C" or permission of program director Physical Education n Elective 1 At least one credit must be an activity Credit Hours 13 · Spring CLT 219 Professional Skills Seminar 1 CLT 202 with a grade of "S" or permission of the program director Apply for graduation CLT 217 Clinical Chemistry 5 CLT 213 with a minimum grade of "C" or permission of program director CLT 207 Clinical Practice II 4 CLT 202 and Reading Proficiency Social & Behaviora Il Sciences: Civics Requirement 3 SOC 101 or PSY 200 Introduction to Sociology (MOTR SOCI 101) or General Psychology (MOTR PSYC 100) 3 Reading Proficiency or concurrent enrollment in RDG 079 Physical Education n Elective 1 At least one credit must be an activity Credit Hours 17 Total Credit Hours 70